mattbierner/hamt/README.md

 h.get('key') === 'value'
 ```

-[Benchmarks show][benchmarks] show that this library performs well, even as the size of the map becomes very large.
+[Benchmarks][benchmarks] show that this library performs well, even as the size of the map becomes very large.
 [Check out Hamt+][hamt_plus] if you want support for additional features such as custom key types and transient mutation.

 ## Install
 Source code is in `hamt.js` and generated from `lib/hamt.js`.
 The library supports node, AMD, and use as a global.